Black Film Review

 Black Film Review (BFR) was an international publication focusing on films and filmmakers from the African diaspora, with a focus on independent cinema.
 BFR was published from 1984 to 1995.
-Its headquarters was in Washington DC.
+Its headquarters was in Washington, D.C.

 History

 Founded by David Nicholson in 1984, the first undated issue of the publication was a one-page newsletter Nicholson produced on his PC, photocopied, and sent to several friends.
 The magazine was published by Sojourner Productions on a quarterly basis.

 Three more home-made issues followed, including a 24-page issue that included the magazine's first coverage of the Festival of Pan African Cinema Ouagadougu (FESPACO), an interview with Hollywood star Denzel Washington, and poetry by Amiri Baraka.
 In 1985, Nicholson entered into a co-publishing agreement with Anthony Gittens, director of the Black Film Institute of the University of the District of Columbia.
 With funding from the National Endowment for the Arts, the magazine was published in a redesigned format on glossy paper with photographs.